shoval6/Graph-Representation-System/README.md

 This OOP project also contains JUNIT5 Tests.<br />

 ## GUI
-The GUI is a coordinates system such that the user can creates customized graphs by choosing\
-X and Y coordinates for placing the vertices.<br />
+The GUI is a coordinates system such that the user can creates customized graphs<br /> by choosing X and Y coordinates for placing the vertices.<br />

 ![enter image description here](https://github.com/shoval6/Graph-Representation-System/blob/master/img/1-img.png?raw=true)

 ## Run
 **First option :**  download and run the JAR file.<br />
-**Second option:** <br />
+**Second option:**
 1. Download the project as a ZIP file.
 2. Open Eclipse.
 3. Go to File -> Open Project from File System or Archive.